TDG-Platform/docs/Info_Layers_from_wv3_dn_vnir_swir.md

 * To improve run-time efficiency, don't compute the reprojection of VNIR 1B twice, as is happening now with the two calls to ughli task
 * Incorporate newest protogen tasks for cloud, water, and snow masking when they become available
 * Incoporate latest resample_and_cut task when it becomes available
-* Improve interface for mi_setup -- it is clunky and finicky at the moment.
+* Improve I/F for mi_setup -- it is clunky at the moment.
 Move filegen_task funcionality inside mi_setup.
 Provide option to stack.
 Others.
 * Convert StageDataToS3 task to savedata task